 by Mike Ratliff

-Go in through the narrow gate; because wide is the gate and broad is the way leading to destruction and many are those going in through it.
-How narrow the gate and how hard is the way that leads to life and few are the ones finding it! (a personal translation of Matthew 7:13,14 from the Greek text)
+13 Go in through the narrow gate; because wide is the gate and broad is the way leading to destruction and many are those going in through it.
+14 How narrow the gate and how hard is the way that leads to life and few are the ones finding it!
+Matthew 7:13-14 (translated from the NA28 Greek text)

 It has been said that no prophet preached about Hell as much as our Lord Jesus Christ.
 It is also true that His preaching would be considered “divisive” and “offensive” in today’s politically correct culture.
 However, I seriously doubt that if preaching the truth or hurting someone’s feelings or offending someone’s “sensibilities” were the issue with our Lord it would make any difference.
 He would not hesitate to preach the truth because in God’s truth is life.
 In man-made truth is only death.
 Consider the passage at the top of this post.
 The lie that has taken over our society is that it is a sin to be narrow-minded.
 We must be as broad and as accepting as possible.
 We must be all-inclusive in all things to the point of madness.
 From this our enemy has sown the lies such as “There are many roads to heaven,” and since God is a good God He must also me a “fair God” so “eventually everyone will be saved.”
 The problems with this are that this “god” is a creation of these people’s wishful thinking not The God, our God, the Creator of all things.
 Also, in His Word, our Lord Jesus taught exactly the opposite of this as the passage above clearly says.

-The word I translated from Matthew 7:13 as “way” is ὁδὸς or hodos, “a way, road, highway, or street in their many possible forms.”
+The word I translated from Matthew 7:13 as “way” is ὁδὸς (hodos), “a way, road, highway, or street in their many possible forms.”

 Nearly half (46x) the occurrences of this word are figurative in meaning, focusing on the course one takes in life.
 Jesus speaks of the “road” to life: the gate that leas to it is small, and the “road” itself is small, while the “way” to destruction is through a wide gate and the “way” itself is broad.
 Many go to destruction; few travel to life (Mt.
 7:13-14).
 There are thus, in life. only two possible roads to travel; there is no third option!
 Ultimately Jesus is “the way (Jn 14:6: Acts 18:25-26; Heb.
 10”20) to life as God intends it to be lived.
 He is also the one who will “guide our feet into the path of peace” (Lk.
 1:79; cf. Rom.
 3:17). – Mounce’s Complete Expository Dictionary of Old & New Testament Words, page 779.

-Jesus said to him; I am the way and the truth and the life; not one come to the Father except through me. (a personal translation of John 14:6 from the Greek text)
+6 Jesus said to him; I am the way and the truth and the life; no one comes to the Father except through me.
+John 14:6 (translated from the NA28 Greek text)

 This is a description of what Lordship salvation is.
 We must follow Jesus as Lord or He is not our Lord for He also said:

-And whoever does not take his cross and follow me is not worthy of me.
-Whoever finds his life will lose it, and whoever loses his life for my sake will find it.
-(Matthew 10:38-39 ESV)
+38 And he who does not take his cross and follow after Me is not worthy of Me.
+39 He who has found his life will lose it, and he who has lost his life for My sake will find it.
+Matthew 10:38-39 (NASB)